How musicians can look after their hearing

 There are several types of hearing problems that can develop due to noise exposure, such as tinnitus, but other common forms of hearing loss, such as high frequency hearing loss, impair your ability to hear higher frequency sounds.

-There is no medical cure for high frequency hearing loss, but a hearing aid will make a big difference.
-Our experienced audiologists here at Leightons will give you the guidance you need to find the right hearing aid.
+There is no medical cure for high frequency hearing loss, but a hearing support will make a big difference.
+Our experienced audiologists here at Leightons will give you the guidance you need to find the right hearing solution.

 Ear protection for musicians